American Red Cross Motor Corps: World War I

-The Motor Corps of the Red Cross was organized during World War I primarily to render supplementary aid to the Army and Navy, particularly in removing sick and wounded men from ships and trains to hospitals and homes.
-It was also to cooperate with other Red Cross Departments and Bureaus in calling for and delivering supplies; to carry canteen workers, with their supplies and equipment to points where troops in transit were to be provided with meals; to take Red Cross nurses, and Civilian Relief and Home Service workers on official errands; and to furnish transportation, without cost, for Red Cross activities generally, for local charities and hospitals and dispensaries, and for Liberty Loan Drives, Public Health work, and other government activities.
-There was little glamour to attract worker's to this service, for it was frequently very arduous, carried out under all kinds of conditions, in all weather, and at any time when there was need.
-In spite of this, the response to the first call for volunteers was generous.
+The Motor Corps was established in February 1917 to support the transport of sick and wounded soldiers from troop trains to hospitals during WWI.
+The Motor Corps also assisted with the delivery of supplies to and from storage warehouses, along with transporting nurses and canteen workers to their posts.

+Volunteers of the Motor Corps often served as auxiliaries to the Army and Navy.
+The organization of the service fell under the charge of the Bureau within the Department of Military Relief, and strict adherence to military discipline and a requisite level of military training were consistently enforced.

 The service was organized as a Bureau of the Department of Military Relief, and in every Chapter which organized a Motor Corps, a Captain was appointed to command the Corps, with power to appoint Lieutenants and noncommissioned officers.
 Military discipline and an appropriate measure of military training were strictly enforced.

 The First Division consisted of the ambulance drivers and truck drivers, who were required to meet the highest standard, and to perform the most exacting and the heaviest service, of the Corps.
 The First Division women had to pass searching examinations in motor mechanics, first aid, sanitary troop and stretcher drill, and road driving.
 A certificate was given to every woman who qualified for the First Division.